 Historically, we have derived substantially all of our revenues from the sale of our wafer probe cards.
 We anticipate that sales of our wafer probe cards will represent a substantial majority of our revenues for the foreseeable future.
 Our business depends in large part upon continued demand in current markets for, and adoption in new markets of, current and future generations of our wafer probe cards.
 Large-scale market adoption depends upon our ability to increase customer awareness of the benefits of our wafer probe cards and to prove their reliability, ability to increase yields and cost effectiveness.
 We may be unable to sell our wafer probe cards to certain potential customers unless those customers change their device test strategies, change their wafer probe card and capital equipment buying strategies, or change or upgrade their existing test equipment.
-We might not be able to sustain or increase our revenues from sales of our wafer probe cards, particularly if conditions in the semiconductor market deteriorate or do not improve or if the market enters into another downturn in the future.
-Any decrease in revenues from sales of our wafer probe cards could harm our business more than it would if we offered a more diversified line of products.
+We might not be able to sustain or increase our revenues from sales of our wafer probe cards could harm our business more than it would if we offered a more diversified line of products.